 We are all aware of the problems the EU is facing: the democratic deficit, the rise of populism and illiberal tendencies, the migration policy, climate change, quite different interpretations of what Europe should stand for and what the European values are or should be.
 But also cyberspace, dilemmas on how to balance security measures with civil liberties, management of technological progress, the gaps between highly-educated and less-educated people, between urban and rural communities, between generations, the ones who profit from the globalization and the ones less fortunate who struggle with poverty.

 Clearly, there is currently a lot of uncertainty on where Europe stands and how it should develop.
-Therefor PAX organized a Scenario Excercise on the future of Europe as a peace project, looking at how Europe could look like in 2040.
+Therefore PAX organized a scenario exercise on the future of Europe as a peace project, looking at what Europe could look like in 2040.
 We organized three meetings in November and December 2018, in respectively Utrecht, Belgrade and Kyiv, to collect input for the scenarios.